 Most industrial cows are bred (via artificial insemination).
 This can be a pretty complicated process, but in summation:

-In contrast, raw milk cows are not bred artificially and therefore do not suffer from these problems.
+In contrast, raw milk cows are not bred this way and therefore do not suffer from these problems.

 So raw milk is awesome, now what?